aayaat/web-development/README.md

 Assigned readings gives students the opportunity to go beyond this class and read much superior materials that are beyond the scope of this course. **Note**: exam/test questions might be drawn from the required reading assignments.

+## Quizzes

+This is a pre-lecture quiz, the intention is that, you should be able to answer the questions immediately obvious.
+If you do, that is a sign that, you are sufficiently engage with the material in this notes or the assigned reading links.
+If you find that, you cannot answer the quiz questions or you have to go back and find the answers, then that is a sign that, you are not engage with the material.

 ## Exam

 At the end of the course, there will be a pre-Exam and a final Exam to synthesize and assess mastery of the entire course material.